 1 Hour every other week

 In one of many efforts to create more inclusive and culturally competent psychologists, the CWC internship program provides individual and cultural diversity training via the Social Justice Consultation Group Project (SJCP).
 Interns engage as an intern group in a large-scale project focused on mental wellness in the larger global community.
 The consultation supervisors work with interns to identify and explore points of contact, consultee/population of interest, partnerships, funding/resources, etc. Engagement in the consultation project will increase over the course of the full internship year and will account for approximately 2-5% of your internship time on any given week.
 Interns will first learn more about consultation before selecting their project focus and will gain subsequent support to meet standardized benchmarks toward completion of the consultation project by the end of their internship year.
-At the end of the internship, interns will share the consultation project with the staff via a short presentation.
+At the end of the internship, interns will share the consultation project with the staff via a presentation.

 1.5 Hours per week